 - 1 package (1 ounce) sugar-free instant vanilla pudding mix

 - 1/2 teaspoon vanilla extract

 - In a large bowl, beat butter and sugar until crumbly, about 2 minutes.
 Add eggs; mix well.
 Beat in applesauce and vanilla.
 Combine the flour, baking powder and salt; add to butter mixture alternately with milk until blended.

 - Coat two 9-in. round baking pans with cooking spray and sprinkle with flour; add batter.
-Bake at 350° for 12-15 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 12-15 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For filling, in a small bowl, whisk milk and pudding mix for 2 minutes (mixture will be thick).
 Place one cake layer on a serving plate; top with filling and remaining cake layer.

 - For glaze, in a small bowl, combine the confectioners' sugar, cocoa and vanilla.
 Add enough milk to achieve desired consistency.
 Spread over top of cake, allowing some glaze to drape down the sides.

 Nutrition Facts1 slice: 275 calories, 6g fat (3g saturated fat), 50mg cholesterol, 345mg sodium, 50g carbohydrate (27g sugars, 1g fiber), 5g protein.

 Nov 15, 2012

 cake is way to dense.
 It had no flavor.